 concern for you and your pet rather than the convenience of clinic staff.

-There is much you can judge about the competence and thoroughness of a
+You can judge much about the competence and thoroughness of a vet.
+Does

-vet.
-Does the vet perform a thorough exam and take a complete medical history
+the vet perform a thorough exam and take a complete medical history to

 problem, what treatments have worked, and other matters?
 If your pet is